RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 ![image](https://github.com/RobertoFreireFerrazPassos/WeatherWebAPI/assets/41349878/fb834a71-ba81-4a49-87fc-eb45ace34ca7)

-Create Users table for both databases: "weather" and "weatherit for integration tests
+Create Users table for both databases ("weather" and "weatherit for integration tests)

 ```sql
 CREATE TABLE IF NOT EXISTS Users (